xning11/xning11.github.io/_posts/2021-02-21-review-stat-prob.md

 **Standard error** is the standard deviation of a statistic, which measures amount of the expected variability in statistic from sample to sample with fixed $n$.

-**Confidence intervals** are range of one margin of error above/below the point estimate.
+A **Confidence interval** is a range of one margin of error above/below the point estimate, which is determined by the desired significance level.

 $$\text{Conf. interval} = \theta \pm MOE = \theta \pm [c.v. * s.e.]$$